 Explore your options

-Mechanics, automotive engineers and auto electricians are needed all over the country to service an industry that is growing all the time.
+Mechanics, automotive engineers, and auto electricians are needed all over the country to service an industry that is growing all the time.
 Study automotive engineering and you’ll learn all about anti-lock braking systems, fuzzy logic, automatic transmissions, engine parameters, safety systems, climate control and in-car entertainment.

-Automotive training means lots of time in the workshops and labs.
+Automotive training means lots of time in the workshop and labs.
 You’ll pull apart engines, find faults and see how it all works.
 You’ll learn how to install automotive accessories, service engines, repair steering and suspension, and diagnose electronic problems.

 There may also be work experience in a local automotive company.
 It’s a great chance to see how an automotive diagnostics and repair centre works.
 Sometimes it leads to a job offer or an apprenticeship.

 And if you’re already working in the industry, we offer a range of automotive engineering short courses for you to upskill or get qualified.